kiranshila/Marconi.jl/docs/src/man/Plot.md

 These operate similar in functionality to the smith chart plotting utilities as `plotRectangular` accepts a network object and the parameter to plot.
 Additionally, `plotRectangular` requires a function to apply to make 1-D data.
 This could be `dB` as supplied by this library, `real`, `imag`, or some other function.
-Finally, one could plot any network parameter, be it S, Z, Y, H, G, or ABCD.
+Finally, one could plot any network parameter, be it S, Z, Y, or T.

 Same as `plotSmithData`, `plotRectangular!` accepts an `opts` kwarg as well as an `axopts` kwag for `plotRectangular` as it is creating an axis object.